Avoid Costly SAP Mistakes: How to Decide Between SaaS and Traditional SAP Like a Pro

 FAQs

-What is better an SAP SaaS or Classic SAP?
+What is better, an SAP SaaS or Classic SAP?

 Will SAP SaaS work with an existing SAP system?

 Yes.
-SAP SaaS offerings are meant to be stitched into the S/4HANA, SAP BTP and other enterprise backbones for smooth data exchange and process flows.
+SAP SaaS offerings are meant to be stitched into the S/4HANA, SAP BTP, and other enterprise backbones for smooth data exchange and process flows.

-Leading organizations realize 30–50% savings on total costs, including infrastructure, maintenance and upgrades, as well as labor costs.
+Leading organizations realize 30–50% savings on total costs, including infrastructure, maintenance, and upgrades, as well as labor costs.

 What happens if I pick the wrong SAP Service?